cubeta-io/cubeta-starter/readme.md

 each repository class will be bind in the service provider by default (if it was created by the package)

-if you opened the created repository class which will be in `app/Repositories` directory you'll notice that the repository class extends another class named <h4 id="base-repository">BaseRepository</h4> this class contain the following methods :
+if you opened the created repository class you'll notice that it extends another class named <h4 id="base-repository">
+BaseRepository</h4> this class contain the following methods :

 - `all(array $relations = [])` : <br>
   this method will return all the corresponding model records without any format